 Frequently, when I introduce myself to someone as a Psychotherapist, their initial reaction is to suggest that I will identify them as mad and have them locked up.
 All they hear from me is the word ‘psycho’, the stigma associated with the word and its suggestion of some sort of lunacy.
 This is of course miles away from the reality: We are all both physical and emotional.
 If you break a bone you get help and have it mended – There is no reason not to do the same if circumstances or events have upset you so much that your head feels like it’s about to burst and your quality of life is impaired.

 To paraphrase an old proverb: The longest journey starts with a single step.
 Because you are reading this, you have now taken that first step.
 But it is not unusual to feel nervous or even ashamed to seek help or guidance, and these feelings can become magnified when circumstances seem to be conspiring against you.
 You may even fear that you will be judged or admonished but this is not what therapy or counselling is about.
 It is about helping you gain perspective on the troublesome aspects of your life and regain control so that you can work through the issues, manage and deal with them.
 There is no doubt that if you feel the need, then you should seek out the help, and turn that first step into a journey of resolution.

 I achieved my Masters in Psychodynamic Psychotherapy and Psychoses under Diane LeFevre at Basildon Hospital and have been in clinical practice for over 15 years, both in the NHS and privately.

-I am BACP registered, fully insured and Recognised & Authorised by BUPA, Aviva and AXA-PPP as a Mental Health and Wellbeing Therapist.
+I am BACP Accredited, fully insured and Authorised by BUPA, Aviva and AXA-PPP as a Mental Health and Wellbeing Therapist.